 Transfer Students.
 If a transfer student needs to complete the foundational curriculum upon arrival at Texas Tech, the student will follow the process outlined in the "Admission to a WCOE Degree Program" section and must comply with processes outlined in the "WCOE Academic Standards" section of this catalog.
 For students who have completed the foundational curriculum prior to transferring and have a Texas Tech cumulative GPA less than 2.5 their first semester at Texas Tech, they will be placed on WCOE probation and will follow the guidelines specified in the "WCOE Academic Standards" section of this catalog.

 Instances of academic dishonesty will be submitted to the Office of Student Conduct.
-The student will, at minimum, receive a grade of F for the assignment or exam and may receive an F for the course or be expelled from WCOE upon execution of appropriate processes and reviews by the Office of Student Conduct.
+The student will, at minimum, receive a grade of F for the assignment or exam, and/or may receive an F for the course.
+Also, students will be subject to the disciplinary sanctions as prescribed by the Office of Student Conduct.
+For students found responsible of an Academic Integrity violation or behavior not consist with the professional code of ethical behavior and the disciplinary action is suspension from the university, the student may be expelled from their degree program and the WCOE.

 Core Curriculum Requirements.
 The university has established a set of core courses required for all students.
 These requirements ensure breadth in each academic program.
 Students should consult their advisors or chairperson regarding specific requirements.
 These requirements are incorporated into the curriculum of each major or specialization in the college.
 Students are required to seek advisement prior to their first enrollment to avoid losing credit.
 A listing of core curriculum requirements is in the Undergraduate Academics section of this catalog.